 Digital process automation (DPA)

 Digital process automation (DPA) extends beyond basic automation to streamline complex business processes.
-DPA focuses on optimising workflow efficiency and integrating digital technologies across an organisation's operations.
-This approach not only automates tasks but also improves the connectivity between different systems and data sources.
+DPA focuses on optimising workflow efficiency and integrating digital technologies across an organisation.
+This approach automates tasks and improves connectivity between systems.

 Benefits:

-The purpose of DPA is to create more connected and efficient operations that can adapt to the changing needs of a business.
-It aims to provide a holistic approach to automation that includes both front-end and back-end processes.
+The purpose of DPA is to create more connected and efficient operations that can adapt to business needs.
+It provides a holistic approach to automation.
+This includes both front-end and back-end processes.

 Examples: